fathergoose/neomake-autolint/README.md

 First verify that [Neomake] is installed.
 Neomake Autolint depends on Neomake so if it is not installed Neomake Autolint will not work.

+Neomake Autolint needs to be installed as a plugin to Neomake.
+If Neomake was installed first, it may need to be uninstalled and reinstalled with Autolint.
+This is the case with vim-plug.
+Simply appending ` | Plug 'dojoteef/neomake-autolint' ` to `Plug 'neomake/neomake'` and running `:PlugInstall` will **not** produce a working installation.

 Check if your version of vim supports jobs and timers.
 You can verify this by
 typing: `:echo has('nvim') || has('job') && has('timers')`